raycast/ripgrep/FAQ.md

 Does ripgrep have a man page?
 </h3>

 Yes!
-Whenever ripgrep is compiled on a system with `asciidoc` present, then a man page is generated from ripgrep's argv parser.
-After compiling ripgrep, you can find the man page like so from the root of the repository:
+Whenever ripgrep is compiled on a system with `asciidoctor` or `asciidoc` present, then a man page is generated from ripgrep's argv parser.
+After compiling ripgrep, you can find the man page like so from the root of the
+repository:

 ```
 $ find ./target -name rg.1 -print0 | xargs -0 ls -t | head -n1